 Tailoring Treatment: Why One Approach Doesn’t Fix All

-Because the underlying sensory and executive function needs are different, we treat “ADD” and Hyperactive ADHD very differently in the clinic.
+Because the underlying sensory and executive function needs are different, we treat “Inattentive” (ADD) and “Hyperactive-Impulsive” ADHD very differently in the clinic.

 Treatment for the Inattentive Child (The Daydreamer)